 #10.
 Stop dwelling in the past

 Whatever happened between you and your child is now in the past.
 Quit reminding them of their disobedience and lack of respect.
-Stop with the negative self-talk and beating yourself up over where you went wrong as a parent.
+Stop with the negative self-talk and beat yourself up over where you went wrong as a parent.

 If you are like me, parenting was a process of trial and error and gaining wisdom along the way.
 I learned from my mistakes.